 You can learn pretty much anything from the internet these days.
 Or at least compile enough knowledge to do some damage.
 But sifting through pages of Google searches to try and make heads or tails of beef-lingo?
 No one’s got time for that!
 That’s where we step in.
-Consider this your ultimate guide to beef.
+Consider this your ultimate guide to beef terminology.
 Fact checked and all.
 Because #fakenews is not cool.

-Beef Label Claims
+Beef Label Claims and What They Mean

 These are the phrases you will find on beef packages at the grocery store.
 Everyone has different preferences for their beef, so there are many options to choose from.

 Natural Beef: This is defined by the USDA as minimally processed, with no artificial ingredients added.